marghemolaro/RT_1dps_correction/README.md

 This routine calculates the patchy correction R_zR(z_dash,k) as defined in Eqn.
-2, Molaro et al. in prep, for EoR history models ending at redshift zR (defined as redshift at which the neutral hydrogen fraction first falls below 10^-3) in observational redshift bin z_dash
+2, Molaro et al. 2022, for EoR history models ending at redshift zR (defined as redshift at which the neutral hydrogen fraction first falls below 10^-3) in observational redshift bin z_dash

 User-defined parameters:
 - Range of EoR history models zR for which R_zR(z_dash,k) is calculated can be selected through the user-defined range limits and interval zRmin, zRmax, and dzR respectively, while k values at which R_zR(z_dash,k) is calculated can be selected using logkmin, logkmax, and dlogk.